hubotio/hubot/docs/scripting.md

 # Timeouts and Intervals

-Hubot can run code later using JavaScript's built-in [setTimeout](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg).
+Botforge can run code later using JavaScript's built-in [setTimeout](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg).
 It takes a callback method, and the amount of time to wait before calling it:

 ```javascript
 module.exports = (robot) => {